 3.7.1 Faculty Annual Review (excerpts)

 All department heads/chairs or unit heads shall conduct at least one annual review before April 30 with each faculty member to evaluate his or her performance and to discuss his or her future development.
 In order to review the faculty member fairly, the head/chair shall request a current vita and any supporting material the head/chair or the faculty member deems appropriate prior to the review.
+For faculty members hired under the research cluster initiative, supporting material shall include an evaluative letter by the cluster leader that is submitted to the head/chair prior to the review.
+Before writing the letter, the cluster leader shall seek advice from the steering committee of the cluster.
 More frequent reviews may be conducted at the discretion of the faculty member or the department head/chair.

 *****************